methodicalcloud/everythingshouldbevirtual.com/_posts/2013/2013-04-22-veeam-br-and-hp-3par-brainstorming.md

 ---
   title: Veeam B&R and HP 3Par Brainstorming
   date: 2013-04-22 11:08:45
+excerpt: "Doing a whiteboard session brainstorming on new Veeam B&R and HP 3Par design.
+This is just a single site to an offsite location.
+This same philosophy..."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 Doing a whiteboard session brainstorming on new Veeam B&R and HP 3Par design.
 This is just a single site to an offsite location.
 This same